 And I append a new sentence here to emphasize it again, especially for testing my D3D8/9 implementation and supplying me with ideas, tips and various informations on several games!!!

-dgVoodoo 2 is a set of old graphics API's implemented for Windows Vista/7/8/10.
+dgVoodoo2 is a set of implementation of old graphics API's for Windows 7 and later versions.

 They are implemented on Direct3D 11/12 and they can use different device types as wrapping output:

 - Hardware rendering at GPU feature level 12.0 (recommended but currently has some issues)